 At 17, Stanley entered preliminary training at the Municipal Music School in ‘s-Hertogenbosch where he studied music theory, eartraining and piano.
 He also learned to play on the double F/Bb French Horn.

 PROFESSIONAL STUDIES AND WORK

-At 18, Stanley’s rapid development into music went in overdrive when he entered the Brabant Conservatory of Music in Tilburg.
-Here he was asked to become a member of the student Concert Band of Oost-Brabant.
+At 18, Stanley’s rapid development in music went into overdrive when he entered the Brabant Conservatory of Music in Tilburg.
+Here he was invited to join the Regional Concert Band of Oost-Brabant.
 Starting at 4th horn, going to 3rd, then 2nd and ending as 1st horn.
 At 20, he even became the band’s primary soloist.
 He stayed in the Concert Band for six years, after which it became the Dutch National Youth Wind Orchestra (NJHO).

 At 19, Stanley held this position when he entered the Sweelinck Conservatory of Music in Amsterdam which did not have a Concert Band.
 Ending year one, being the youngest student for French Horn, he was asked to become the substitute 4th horn in the Amsterdam Police Band (APK).
 Stanley became their first substitute and the only one allowed to wear the police uniform, just like the regular musicians did.
 At 19, he played in a professional Concert Band.
 A position he held until at 27, when this unique band was dismantled due to budgetary cutbacks.
 Until that time, the only professional civil Wind Band in The Netherlands.

 During the past 30+ years, Stanley gained new insights due to his many and diverse experiences within Music, Musical Theatre and the Performing Arts in general.
 Now he has set his eyes on developing The Sousa Tribute Band, with all it’s possibilities and challenges involved.